humanilog/dev-setup/README.md

     docker-compose up

-The customized odoo image is build within.
+The customized odoo image `custom-odoo` is build within.
+In case it is not run:

+    docker build --tag custom-odoo:11.0 custom-odoo/

 ## Install extra modules/addons